This post may contain affiliate links. Please read my full disclosure policy for details.

 Vitamin C tops the list of immune boosters for many reasons.
-It acts as an antioxidant, increases the production of infection-fighting white blood cells, and increases levels of interferon, the antibody that coats cell surfaces and prevents entry by viruses.
+It acts as an antioxidant, increases the production of infection-fighting white blood cells (just like antibiotics), and increases levels of interferon, the antibody that coats cell surfaces and prevents entry by viruses.

 Vitamin C is found in high concentrations in immune cells, and is consumed quickly during infections.
 Studies have shown that adequate intakes of vitamin C and zinc alleviate symptoms and shorten the duration of respiratory tract infections, including the common cold.

 Since Vitamin C is water-soluble, your body cannot store it.
 This means you need to consume it daily.
 The recommended intake for women above the age of 18 is 75 mg per day.
 Aim for 85 mg if you are pregnant and 120 mg if you are lactating.